 The IRS is Not in the Business of Reducing Liabilities

 As a final note, the IRS is not in the business of reducing liabilities or giving money back to taxpayers simply because they ask.
 Many abatement requests are therefore denied or taxpayers fail to submit them properly.

-Although many IRS problems can be handled on your own, I would recommend consulting with a tax professional if you are considering submitting a reconsideration request.
-The professional will likely have a good understanding of the procedural requirements and any pitfalls associated with the process and can walk you through the process.
+Although many IRS problems can be handled on your own, I strongly recommend consulting with a tax professional if you are considering submitting a reconsideration request.
+The professional will likely have a good understanding of the procedural requirements and any pitfalls you many encounter, and can walk you through the process.

-Obviously, there may be some out of pocket expenses associated with hiring a tax professional, but their help often substantially increases the likelihood that your request will be reconsidered.
-The potential tax savings can often outweigh the costs in these circumstances.
+Obviously, there may be some out-of-pocket expenses associated with hiring a tax professional, but their help can substantially increase the likelihood that your request will be reconsidered.
+The potential tax savings often outweigh the costs in these circumstances.

 Author’s note: it is better to fight an audit at the time the audit occurs, rather than rely solely on an IRS reconsideration to get your assessment reversed.
 I have written a good article here on IRS audit strategy.